 Department is the agency whose action is at issue in the current case.
 Further, Department is located at 301 Centennial Mall South, P.O.
 Box 94818, Lincoln, Nebraska 68509.
-Sloup is the Acting Tax Commissioner of the State of Nebraska charged with supervising Department.
+Sloup is the Acting Tax Commissioner of the State of Nebraska charged with supervising the Department.
 Sloup and Department will collectively be referred to as "Department."
 (Compl. ¶ 2).

-Cooperative alleges that it submitted two refund claims to Department, Refund 1 and Refund 2.
-With respect to Refund 1, Cooperative alleges it sought refunds for the overpayment of sales and use taxes in connection with numerous purchases of repairs and parts to its agricultural machinery and equipment pursuant to NEB.
+Cooperative alleges that it submitted three refund claims to Department.
+Cooperative alleges it sought refunds for the overpayment of sales and use taxes in connection with numerous purchases of repairs and parts to its agricultural machinery or equipment pursuant to NEB.
 REV. STAT. § 77-2708.01 (Reissue 2009).
+Further, Cooperative alleges the Department incorrectly categorized tank trailers as ineligible "motor vehicles," and failed to refund sales taxes Cooperative paid to purchase tank trailers pursuant to NEB.
+REV. STAT. § 77-2704.36 (Reissue 2009).
+Each of the three refund claims were submitted to Department using Form 7AG-1.
+Cooperative also submitted numerous invoices with its refund claims.
+(Compl. ¶ 3).

-Refund 1 was submitted to the Department using Form 7AG-1.
-The Cooperative also submitted numerous invoices with Refund 1.
-(Compl. ¶¶ 3, 5).
-The invoices submitted by Cooperative illustrate Cooperative sought refunds for sales and use tax paid for numerous repair parts for its fleet of Terragators/Floaters ("Floaters").
+With respect to each of the three refund claims, invoices submitted by Cooperative illustrate Cooperative sought refunds for sales and use tax paid for numerous repair parts for its fleet of Terragators/Floaters ("Floaters").
 A Floater is a self-propelled vehicle that is equipped with tanks and nozzles and is used in commercial agricultural for the purpose of applying chemicals and nutrients to crops or the fields in which crops are grown.
-(Compl. ¶¶ 3-7).
-Cooperative also sought a refund relating to sales and use taxes paid to repair NH3 (anhydrous) tank trailers ("tank trailers").
+(Compl. ¶¶ 4-6).
+Cooperative also sought a refund relating to sales taxes paid to purchase or repair NH3 anhydrous tank trailers ("tank trailers").
 Tank trailers are pulled behind tractors during the process of applying nutrients to crops/fields during commercial agriculture.
 (Comp. ¶ 7).